pgroenbaek/dbtracks-extras/README.md

 ### Run the zip extraction script

-Now extract the DBTracks zip-file packages using the `extract_zips.py` script:
+Now extract the zip-file packages using the `extract_zips.py` script:

 ```bash
 python ./scripts/extract_zips.py
 ```

-This will take all `.s`, `.sd` and `.ace` files from the DBTracks zip-files and put them into the input folders.
+This will take all `.s`, `.sd` and `.ace` files from the zip-files and put them into the input folders.

-Those zip-files contain nested rar-files each with subfolders, so it's easier to extract them all through scripting than by hand.
+The DBTracks zip-files contain nested rar-files each with subfolders, so it's easier to extract them all through scripting than by hand.

 ### Run the scripts